-In actual end-user applications, not all the STM32F0 Series parts or modules are used for the implementation of the safety function.
-That can happens under two possible alternative conditions:
+In actual end-user applications, not all the STM32L0 Series parts or modules are used for the implementation of the safety function.
+This can happen under two possible alternative conditions:

-- The part is not used at all (disabled). - The part is used for the implementation of a function that is non-safety related (for example a GPIO line driving a "power-on" signaling led on an electronic board).
+- the part is not used at all (disabled) - the part is used for the implementation of a non-safety related function (for example a GPIO line driving a "power-on" signaling LED on an electronic board).

-Requiring the implementation of the respective safety mechanism for those unused parts could result in an overkill.
+Requiring the implementation of the safety mechanism for the unused parts could result in an overkill.
 The safety analysis results can be therefore customized.

-The end user can define the selected STM32F0 Series parts as "non-safety related" under the following conditions (end user responsibility):
+The end user can define the selected STM32L0 Series parts as "non-safety related" under the following conditions (end user responsibility):

-- Collect rationales and evidences that the parts play no role in safety function implementation. - Collect rationales and evidences that the parts do not interfere with the safety function during normal operation due to final system design decisions. - Fulfill the below-reported general condition for the mitigation of the intra-MCU interferences (Table 105.
-List of general requirements for FFI).
+- Collect rationales and evidences that the parts play no role in safety function implementation. - Collect rationales and evidences that the parts do not interfere with the safety function during normal operation due to final system design decisions. - Fulfill the below-reported general condition for the mitigation of the intra-MCU interferences (Table 116).